FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Experiment

 \subsection{Case Study}

 We present a case study on Qwen3 using both CoT and few-shot CoT prompting, as shown in Table~\ref{table:case_study_qwen3}.
 Under the CoT setting, Qwen3 demonstrates strong reasoning ability and successfully arrives at the correct conclusion.
-In contrast, when few-shot examples are provided, Qwen3 tends to over-reason, leading to an incorrect inference that the statement rounds the capacity to 80,000, despite this approximation not being explicitly supported by the evidence.
-The case reveals that CoT does not always lead to positive outcomes.
+In contrast, when few-shot examples are provided, Qwen3 tends to relax the temporal constraint and make an unsupported inference that ``is the owner'' can be satisfied by ``was the owner,'' thus incorrectly predicting \emph{Supports}.
+The case suggests that few-shot examples may induce over-justification, which does not consistently improve performance.